 The Legislative Assembly Office's (LAO) School at the Legislature program gives grade 6 teachers from across Alberta the opportunity to move their classroom to the Alberta Legislature for an entire week.
 Studies of Alberta's system of governance are made fun and easy through first-hand observation and discovery.
 Students are able to create meaningful connections to the real world through tours, interviews with MLAs, and LAO staff.
 These experiences can be directly tied to the grade 6 social studies curriculum.

-Teachers must attend a two-day orientation session to visit the site, meet the educational programs co-ordinator and begin planning their program week.
+Teachers must attend an orientation session to visit the site, meet the educational programs co-ordinator and begin planning their program week.

 What We Provide